snavid/Mevodox/README.md

 ## Usage

 1. **Registration**:
-   - Visit the [Mevodox Web App](https://mevodoxwebapp.pythonanywhere.com) and click "Register."
+   - Visit the [Mevodox Web App](https://mevodoxwebapp.pythonanywhere.com) and click "Signin."
    - Complete the registration process to create your account.

 2. **Log In**: